-The literature presents "" progressive "" views of entrepreneurship, for which starting a new venture is a process that consists of several steps, from cognition and intention to nascent entrepreneurship and the eventual creation of ventures. "(Minola, Donina, & Meoli, 2016)(Minola et al., 2016) .Grilo e Thurik (2005, 2008)Grilo and Thurik (2005, 2008) introduce the concept of levels of engagement to differentiate the various stages of the entrepreneurship process.
-The levels of engagement can therefore be analyzed in an ordered context(Hessels et al., 2011)(Hessels et al., 2011) , which means that each level or step represents a growing level of engagement in the entrepreneurial process.
-"Emerging entrepreneurs or potential entrepreneurs climb the" "ladder" "of entrepreneurship(Hessels et al., 2011; Minola et al., 2016; Oosterbeek, van Praag, & Ijsselstein, 2010)(Hessels et al., 2011; Minola et al., 2016; Oosterbeek et al., 2010) .
+The literature has discussed the “progressive” views of entrepreneurship, where starting a new venture is a process that consists of several steps, from cognition and intention to nascent entrepreneurship and then the eventual creation of a venture (Minola et al., 2016) .
+Grilo and Thurik (2005, 2008) introduce the concept of levels of engagement to differentiate the various stages of the entrepreneurship process.
+Levels of engagement can therefore be analyzed in an ordered context (Hessels et al., 2011) , which means that each level or step represents a growing level of engagement in the entrepreneurial process.
+Emerging entrepreneurs or potential entrepreneurs climb the "ladder" of entrepreneurship (Hessels et al., 2011; Minola et al., 2016; Oosterbeek et al., 2010) .

-One of the initial levels of engagement is the development of entrepreneurial intention (EI).
-Intention is a mental state that refers to attention, experience and behavior in relation to a specific object or method of behavior(Bird, 1988)(Bird, 1988) .
-Intention captures motivational factors that influence behavior, indicating how much effort people plan to exert to perform such behavior, being an immediate antecedent of it(Ajzen, 1991)(Ajzen, 1991) .
+One of the initial levels of engagement is the development of EI.
+Intention is a mental state that refers to one’s attention, experience and behavior in relation to a specific object or method of behavior (Bird, 1988) .
+Intention captures the motivational factors that influence a behavior, indicating how much effort people plan to exert to perform that behavior, which is an immediate antecedent of it (Ajzen, 1991) .

-The literature on entrepreneurial intentions (EI) has grown rapidly since the publication of Shaper’s seminal works approximately 36 years ago(Liñán & Fayolle, 2015)(Liñán and Fayolle, 2015) .
-In 2015, Linãn and Fayolle published a bibliometric study based on articles published between 2004 and 2013 on this topic and noted two initial strands of research in this field: one in social psychology and another in entrepreneurship.
+The literature on EI has grown rapidly since the publication of Shaper’s seminal work approximately 36 years ago (Liñán and Fayolle, 2015) .
+In 2015, Linãn and Fayolle published a bibliometric study of articles published between 2004 and 2013 on this topic, identifying two initial strands of research in this field: one in social psychology and the other in entrepreneurship.

-The current that comes from social psychology aims to analyze behaviors in general and shed light on the mental process that ranges from attitudes and beliefs to effective action.(Liñán & Fayolle, 2015)(Liñán and Fayolle, 2015).
-The second strand is specific to the field of entrepreneurship(Bird, 1988; Liñán & Fayolle, 2015; Shapero, 1984; Shapero & Sokol, 1982)(Bird, 1988; Liñán and Fayolle, 2015; Shapero, 1984; Shapero and Sokol, 1982) .
-The convergence of these two initial lines of research served to definitively establish the applicability and utility of the Planned Behavior Theory (PCT) proposed byAjzen (1985, 1991)Ajzen (1985, 1991) in the field of entrepreneurship.
+Social psychology aims to analyze behaviors in general and shed light on the mental processes that range from attitudes and beliefs to effective actions (Liñán and Fayolle, 2015).
+The second strand is specific to the field of entrepreneurship (Bird, 1988; Liñán and Fayolle, 2015; Shapero, 1984; Shapero and Sokol, 1982) .
+The convergence of these two initial lines of research has served to definitively establish the applicability and utility of the theory of planned behavior (TPB) of Ajzen (1985, 1991) in the field of entrepreneurship.

-The crucial aspects include personality traits, such as risk propensity, ambiguity tolerance and internal locus of control, which are also associated with the intention to undertake(Ang; Hong, 2002; Davey; Rossano; Van Der Sijde, 2016; Davey; Plewa; Strunwig, 2011)(Ang and Hong, 2000; Davey et al., 2011 2016) .
-Gender, family history and experience have also shown an impact on entrepreneurial intentions(Liñán & Fayolle, 2015; Wang & Wong, 2004)(Liñán and Fayolle, 2015; Wang and Wong, 2004) .Looi e Khoo-Lattimore (2015)Looi and Lattimore (2015) cite history, region, culture, level of economic development, ethnic, social, legal and political factors, in addition to technology, institutions and effects of countries previously mentioned byArenius e Minniti (2005)Arenius and Minniti (2005) .Saeed et al. (2015)Saeed et al. (2015) indicate that the EI of an individual reflects the institutional structure and the economic and political stability of the country.
-Therefore, entrepreneurship would have low levels where incentives are weak.
+The crucial aspects of the TPB include personality traits, such as risk propensity, ambiguity tolerance and internal locus of control, which are also associated with the intention to undertake entrepreneurship (Ang and Hong, 2000; Davey et al., 2011, 2016) .
+Gender, family history and experience have also been shown to have an impact on entrepreneurial intention (Liñán and Fayolle, 2015; Wang and Wong, 2004).
+Looi and Lattimore (2015) cite the importance of history, region, culture, level of economic development, and ethnic, social, legal and political factors, in addition to the technologies, institutions and effects of the countries previously mentioned by Arenius and Minniti (2005).
+Saeed et al. (2015) indicate that the EI of an individual reflects the institutional structure and the economic and political stability of his or her country.
+Therefore, entrepreneurship will occur in low levels where its incentives are weak.